cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.1.5v0.1
 Agencies SHALL disable making files and published web content visible to anyone with the link.

-- Rationale
-  - We want to ensure that only approved individuals are able to access and view the document.
+- _Rationale:_ We want to ensure that only approved individuals are able to access and view the document.
 If content was visible to anyone with a link, that link could be forwarded to anyone, and agencies would no longer have control over who can view the specific document.
 By disabling file access to anyone with a link, agencies and individuals will have tighter control over who can view files and published web content.
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)